nudoru/App-Framework/README.md

 ## Application Model

 The `Nori.Model.ApplicationModel` module provides a basic starting point for a more specific application model / bootstrapper and factory functions for creating new Model Store and Collection data types.
-You may create your own by calling the `Nori.createModel` factory and extending this class or Nori will just use the basic module if none is specified on the `Nori.initialize()` call.
+You may create your own by calling the `Nori.createMap` factory and extending this class or Nori will just use the basic module if none is specified on the `Nori.initialize()` call.

 ### Model and Model Collection Objects